Go to top of page

 Step 5: Declare Conformance

-Inclusion of companion software details in section 1.3.
-Companion software may include: PDS adaptor(s), workflow engine(s), mobile gateway(s) etc.
+• you have completed all relevant information, such as inclusion of companion software details in section 1.3.
+Companion software may include PDS adaptor(s), workflow engine(s), mobile gateway(s), etc.

 Step 6: Deploy Updated Product